palsayantan/PixyMaster/README.md

-# PixyMaster
-Addressable RGB LED Controller
+# PixyMaster - Addressable RGB LED Controller

-# An ESP8266 based driver board to control WS2812b Individually Addresable RGB LEDs #
+*An ESP8266 based driver board to control WS2812b Individually Addresable RGB LEDs*

 Neopixel LEDs aka **WS2812b** addressable RGB LEDs are very fun to play with because it has integrated driver IC built in which allows us to control tons of such LEDs using **single Data line** from the microcontroller.
 That certainly a great advantage over regular LEDs.
 But What more interesting is that if it can be control **over the internet**.
 With that in mind I made this **Neopixel LED driver board**.
 I have used **ESP8266** as the brain of this project so I can have wifi connectivity as well.
 But there is more,